 Complete the Senior-Project-Process

-- Develop and submit one or more project abstracts to the assigned instructor of the course.
+- Develop and submit one or more project abstracts to Dr. Drexel.
 (If you submit multiple abstracts, indicate your order of preference.)

-- One of your abstracts will be approved and you will be assigned a project adviser.
+- On Monday, November 9th. one of your abstracts will be approved and you will be assigned a project advisor.

-- Once your proposal is accepted by your adviser, the course instructor will open the course for you and you may register.
+- Once your proposal is accepted by your advisor, the course instructor will open the course for you and you may register.